Training program for female jewelry makers in Kabul

 SOLUTION

-The training program for jewellers comprises 15 places for men aged 18-40.
-The age range of participants is deliberately broad.
-This means that both school leavers and men who have less chance of finding suitable employment on the “normal” job market due to their physical disabilities can take part in the training program.
-Training offers them the opportunity to improve their family’s financial situation in the long term.
+The training program for female jewellers comprises 15 places for young women aged between 17 and 35.
+The age range of the participants is deliberately broad.
+This means that both school leavers and women who have left the education system after middle or high school for personal reasons can take part in the training program.
+Many women want to get an education in order to improve their family’s financial situation.

-During the nine-month training program, participants receive theoretical training in addition to practical training as a jeweller.
-The practical part of the training consists of three phases: teaching the basics, consolidating what they have learned and specializing in the craft, as well as making their own pieces of jewelry.
+During the nine-month training program, the participants receive theoretical training in addition to practical training as a jeweller.
+The practical part of the training consists of three phases: teaching the basics, consolidating what has been learned and specializing in the craft, and making your own pieces of jewelry.
 Knowledge of English and marketing is particularly valuable in materials purchasing and sales and is therefore also included in the training plan.
 A broad program of different workshops is also part of the training.
 They impart basic knowledge in the areas of health, accounting, design and self-employment.

 The aim of the program is to enable participants to become self-employed or take up employment in a workshop on successful completion of the training program.
-In order to strengthen them for the start on the job market, the participants receive an individual training program.
+In order to strengthen them for the start on the job market, the participants receive an individual starter package – tailored to the needs of the graduates.

 WHY TRAIN AS A JEWELER?